florianneukirchen/qgis_nearest_greater/README.md

 ## Changelog
 ### Git
-- Return additional field 'nearest_gt_count' with a count of the incoming links (i.e. connecting lines to points with smaller value)
+- Return additional field 'nearest_gt_count' with a count of the incoming links (i.e. connecting lines from points with smaller value)
 - Better handling of the distance value for the feature with greatest value.
 Three options: "NULL", "1 Mio.", "max distance + 1".
 - Warn if the selected name field contains NULL or non-unique values
 - Mark more strings for translation